MachadoLhes/restQL-clojure/README.md

 # PDG-Core

-Microservice query language for Java

-PDG is a microservice query language that orchestrates and parallelize multiple API calls.
-It's built upon the battle proved Clojure CSP and Http Kit to maximize throughput and performance.
+PDG is a microservice query language for Java that makes easy to fetch information from multiple services in the most efficient manner.

-In PDG you build queries expressing the fields and resources to fetch.
-Example:
+In PDG you build queries expressing the fields and resources to fetch:

 ```java
 Query query = pdg.queryBuilder()